h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 Advances in technology have made it easier for data to be collected and made available.
 The available type of data will determine the kind of training that the machine learning model can undergo.
 There are two types of machine learning training, supervised and unsupervised learning.
 Supervised learning is when the dataset contains the output that you are trying to predict.
 For those cases where the predicting variable is not present, it's called unsupervised learning.
 Both types of training define the relationship between input and output variables.

 In machine learning, the input variables are called **features** and the output variables **labels**.
 The labels, in this case, are what we are trying to predict.
 The goal is to take the inputs/variables/features and use them to come up with predictions on never-before-seen data.
 In linear regression, the features are the x-variables, and the labels are the y-variables.
 An example of a label could be the future price of avocados.
-In terms of feature examples regarding this tutorial, in Task 3, we will see the following features when creating our survival prediction model: passenger class, sex, age, passenger fare, cabin number, etc.
+In terms of feature examples regarding this self-paced course, in Task 3, we will see the following features when creating our survival prediction model: passenger class, sex, age, passenger fare, cabin number, etc.

 A machine learning model defines the relationship between features and labels.
 Anyone can train a model by feeding it examples of particular instances of data.
 You can have two types of examples: labeled and unlabeled.
 Labeled examples are those where the X and Y values (features, labels) are known.
 Unlabeled examples are those where we know the X value, but we don't know the Y value[1].
 Your dataset is similar to an example; the columns that will be used for training are the features; the rows are the instances of those features.
 The column that you want to predict is the label.